Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 The six songs from the TV movie were not enough to fill an album, so Parlophone put them out in the UK in a very awkward format — a double-EP.
 It sold well enough, but it was the sort of thing that wouldn’t work at all in the U.S.

-This time, at the end of 1967, when Capitol issued a U.S.-only album, it was actually based on a good idea, and the Beatles agreed to it: A full-length album, with all the TV movie songs on one side, and all the 1967 singles rounded up on the other.
+This time, at the end of 1967, when Capitol issued a U.S.-only album, it was based on a relatively decent idea: A full-length album, with all the TV movie songs on one side, and all the 1967 singles rounded up on the other.
+Since this went out under the terms of their new contract, the Beatles did grudgingly agree to the expanded packaging, and accepted the realities of the American market, where the movie was not aired and a double-EP would be commercially risky.
+(They were particularly miffed about the inclusion of the pre-Sgt.
+Pepper “Penny Lane/Strawberry Fields Forever” single.)

 Magical Mystery Tour (November 27, 1967)